 What will I learn...

-You may think that every scrub-wearing worker in the dentist office is either a dentist or a dental hygienist.
-Some of those workers are, while others are professionals performing important tasks running the dental office and facilitating care to dental patients.
-Those workers are called Dental Assistants.
+You may think that every scrub-wearing staff member in the dentist office is either a dentist or a dental hygienist.
+Some of those staff members are, while others are professionals performing important tasks like making sure the dental office is running smoothly and facilitating care to dental patients.
+Those team members are called Dental Assistants.